battleoverflow/shinigami-ts/README.md

 Shinigami is an open source TypeScript/JavaScript library allowing the user to generate Dockerfiles during runtime.

 This library is currently not maintained and is missing some of the features of its counterparts.
-I may eventually come back and update it if the necessity arises, but currently, I have no use for this library in any other projects.
+For now, the project is archived.

 This code was originally created as an open source Python module, converted to TypeScript/JavaScript for availability.
 If you're interested in using the Python version, check it out [here](https://github.com/azazelm3dj3d/shinigami).